-Even with many states starting to open up after the lockdown quarantine caused by the coronavirus, many companies are filing for bankruptcy – several months without income and mounting debt is an awful combination.
+Even with many states opened up after the lockdowns caused by the coronavirus, many companies are filing for bankruptcy – several months without income, then slow business and mounting debt are an awful combination.

-Coresight Research is a company that tracks retail openings and closings, and at the beginning of the year, they projected that 8,000 stores would close this year.
-They’ve recently updated their projection to 25,000.
+Coresight Research is a company that tracks retail openings and closings, and at the beginning of 2020, they projected that 8,000 stores would close.
+In mid 2020, they updated their projection to 25,000.